stephenredfield/InstructorResources/HandlingAcademicMisconduct.md

 ## Reporting

 Once you have identified a case where you believe Academic Misconduct has occurred, it is important to submit a report.
-The Reporting Process is thoroughly detailed [HERE](https://studentlife.oregonstate.edu/studentconduct/academicmisconduct-faculty).
+The Reporting Process is thoroughly detailed at the [Faculty Academic Misconduct Page](https://studentlife.oregonstate.edu/studentconduct/academicmisconduct-faculty).
 It is a simple procedure and requires fairly little effort on your part.
 That being said, here are some important notes and tips...

 ### Filing Tips